-Army, Interior Department call for more review on Dakota pipeline
+U.S. Army, Interior Dept call for more review on Dakota pipeline

 Previous demonstrations, which have drawn celebrities including actors Shailene Woodley and Susan Sarandon, have occasionally turned violent.

-(Reporting by Ernest Scheyder and Liz Hampton in Houston; Editing by Alan Crosby and Andrew Hay)
+Reporting by Ernest Scheyder and Liz Hampton in Houston; Additional reporting by Nallur Sethuraman in Bengaluru; Editing by Alan Crosby and Andrew Hay